St Anne's Chapel

 It is a ‘Chapel of ease’ for St Mary’s saving parishioners’ legs from the walk to Stoke Bruerne.

 The Chapel is dedicated to Saint Anne, The Patron Saint of Educators, Grandmothers and trades including lacemakers.
-We celebrate St Ann's day is 26th July.
+We celebrate St Anne's day on 26th July.